qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Can I add or delete contacts?
 - How do I change contact email address on yahoo mail contact?
 - Nice GUI, put the App doesn't have a contact interface.
 It should have ability to use existting phone contacts, gmail contacts, or outlook contacts.
+- How do I sync my contacts to the app because it does not show any of my contacts when I type them in please help !
+- Contact support is not working well.
+Only the contacts I have mailed are listed
+- I'm trying to get the contact photos from my iOS contacts into Email, but they only show up when I open a contact's page.
+Never in the email.
+Is that supported?
+- Only a few of my contacts appear ??

 ## intent:undo_subscribe
 - How do I undo an unsubscribe